Standigm/minimal-mistakes/_posts/2021-07-02-SK_Chemicals_AI-Drug_release.md

 "We are pleased that Standigm’s AI-driven drug candidate has found an experienced partner to bring it to successful clinical development," said Jinhan Kim, co-founder and CEO of Standigm, adding, "This partnership will help us to commercialize our AI-driven drug candidates and enhance our ability and expertise in drug development.”

 "Since 2019, we have had open innovation collaboration with Standigm, through which we have already experienced Standigm’s advanced technology.
-Our co-development effort resulted in patent filing of a (repurposed FDA-approved drug for rheumatoid arthritis (RA) last January)[https://www.standigm.com/news/radr_sk/]”, said Jeonghoon Kim, head of SK Chemicals research center, adding, “This positive experience convinced us that we could create greater synergy by making strategic investment into Standigm.”
+Our co-development effort resulted in patent filing of a [repurposed FDA-approved drug for rheumatoid arthritis (RA) last January](https://www.standigm.com/news/radr_sk/)”, said Jeonghoon Kim, head of SK Chemicals research center, adding, “This positive experience convinced us that we could create greater synergy by making strategic investment into Standigm.”

 **About NASH**